binocarlos/kettle-ui/README.md

  * `title` - the toolbar title
  * {`leftButtons`,`rightButtons`} - an array of dropdown or button descriptions for the {left,right} menu buttons
+ * `children` - React element to include after the left hand buttons
+ * `rightChildren` - React element to include after the right hand buttons

+## ButtonRow

+A collection of buttons driven by a schema.

+ * {`buttons`} - an array of dropdown or button descriptions for the menu buttons
    * `type` - {button,dropdown,icon}
    * `icon` - React Element - used for the icon button
    * `title` - the button title